Mexico–Sahrawi Arab Democratic Republic relations: Visits

 In March 2010, a Saharawi delegation arrived to Mexico and met with Mexican Senators, including Senator Yeidckol Polevnsky Gurwitz (vice-president of the Mexican Senate Commission on Foreign Relations with Africa) to discuss the situation in SADR.
 That same month, President of the Mexican Senate, Carlos Navarrete Ruiz, paid a visit to Algeria and met with SADR President Mohamed Abdelaziz and traveled to Tindouf Province to visit the Sahrawi refugee camps and access their needs.
 In September 2010, SADR President Mohamed Abdelaziz paid a visit to Mexico to partake in the Bicentennial celebration of Mexico's independence.
 In December 2012, President Abdelaziz returned to Mexico to attend the inauguration of President Enrique Peña Nieto.

-In March 2013, Sahrawi Foreign Affairs Minister Mohamed Salem Salek visited Mexico and met with his counterpart José Antonio Meade at the headquarters of the Mexican Ministry of Foreign Affairs.
+In March 2013, Sahrawi Foreign Minister Mohamed Salem Ould Salek visited Mexico and met with his counterpart José Antonio Meade at the headquarters of the Mexican Ministry of Foreign Affairs.
 In 2014, a Mexican delegation made up of Deputies, paid a visit to the Sahrawi refugee camps in Tindouf Province, Algeria.
 A second Mexican delegation paid a visit to the Sahrawi refugee camps in Tindouf Province, Algeria in January 2017.

 In December 2018, Sahrawi President Brahim Ghali paid a visit to Mexico to attend the inauguration of President Andrés Manuel López Obrador.
+In October 2024, Prime Minister Bucharaya Hamudi Sidina visited Mexico to attend the inauguration of President Claudia Sheinbaum Pardo.